 Mechanisms of ischemic injury include edema, microvascular thrombosis, programmed cell death (apoptosis), and infarction with cell necrosis.
 Inflammatory mediators (eg, IL-1B, tumor necrosis factor-α) contribute to edema and microvascular thrombosis.
 Edema, if severe or extensive, can increase intracranial pressure.
 Many factors may contribute to necrotic cell death; they include loss of ATP stores, loss of ionic homeostasis (including intracellular Ca accumulation), lipid peroxidative damage to cell membranes by free radicals (an iron-mediated process), excitatory neurotoxins (eg, glutamate), and intracellular acidosis due to accumulation of lactate.

 Symptoms and Signs

 Symptoms and signs depend on the part of brain affected.
-Patterns of neurologic deficits often suggest the affected artery (see Selected Stroke Syndromes), but correlation is often inexact.
+Patterns of neurologic deficits often suggest the affected artery (see Table 1: Selected Stroke Syndromes), but correlation is often inexact.

 Deficits may become maximal within several minutes of onset, typically in embolic stroke.
 Less often, deficits evolve slowly, usually over 24 to 48 h (called evolving stroke or stroke in evolution), typically in atherothrombotic stroke.
 In most evolving strokes, unilateral neurologic dysfunction (often beginning in one arm, then spreading ipsilaterally) extends without causing headache, pain, or fever.
 Progression is usually stepwise, interrupted by periods of stability.
 A stroke is considered submaximal when after it is complete, there is residual function in the affected area, suggesting viable tissue at risk of damage.